CSW Industrials, Inc. (CSWI) CEO Joe Armes on Q4 2020 Results - Earnings Call Transcript

 Joe Armes

 I really don’t, Jon.
 We’ve been working hard on that trying to discern, but at this point we’re not in a position to make any estimates on that.
-So we’re really looking at the year in two halves.
-The slope of the recovery in the second half is also kind of an estimate here, but at the same time I think we just need to think about it in two halves; first half down, second half beginning a recovery.
+So, we’re really looking at the year in two halves.
+The slope of the recovery in the second half is also kind of up for an estimate here, but at the same time I think we just need to think about it in two halves; first half down, second half beginning a recovery.

 James Perry

 Jon, this is James.
 I want to highlight what Joe mentioned in his remarks.
-Our commitment to keeping our full-time employment where we have it right now and not making changes due to the pandemic allows us to take advantage of those rebounds whether they’re regional or in the end markets, as you mentioned.
-So we’re well positioned.
-If we wake up and the tranche is behind us, then we’re ready to take those orders and produce.
-And a lot of our competitors have not been in a position due to balance sheet issues or otherwise to do that.
-So we’re well positioned for the recovery that this economy reopens.
+Our commitment to keeping our full-time employment where we have it right now and not making changes due to the pandemic allows us to take advantage of those rebounds whether they’re regional or in the end markets as you mentioned.
+So, we’re well positioned.
+If we wake up and the trough is behind us, then we’re ready to take those orders and produce, and a lot of our competitors have not been in a position due to balance sheet issues or otherwise to do that.
+So, we’re well positioned for the recovery that this economy reopens.

 Jon Tanwanteng

 Got it, that’s helpful.
 I was going to ask, could you maybe give us a little bit more color on both the cost cutting attempts that you have done on the SG&A and the COGS side, what kind of quarterly savings are you expecting?
-And given the magnitude of I guess the volume decline that you’re seeing, due to those efforts do they enable you to keep your incremental and decremental margins where they have been?
+And given the magnitude of, I guess, the volume decline that you’re seeing, do those efforts -- do they enable you to keep your incremental and decremental margins where they have been?

 James Perry

 Yes.
 This is James.
 We’re not going to be able to provide specifics on that.
 It is meaningful, but the actions we took and they started the fiscal year with that in April.
-Some of those are the profit sharing type things on the employee benefit side.
-So while we’ve been able to maintain employment and benefits, some of those profit sharing things that we offer the employees look like a good opportunity to maintain employment, but curtailed those for now.
-These are decisions that are temporary in nature that we could look at later in the year and obviously next fiscal year as we expect the economy has reopened.
-So they are meaningful to the bottom line and that’s across the board for the company, not one in particular class or another.
+Some of those are the profit-sharing type things on the employee benefit side.
+So, while we’ve been able to maintain employment and benefits, some of those profit-sharing things that we offer the employees look like a good opportunity to maintain employment but curtailed those for now.
+Those are decisions that are temporary in nature that we could look at later in the year and obviously next fiscal year as we expect the economy has reopened.
+So, they are meaningful to the bottom line and that’s across the board for the company, not one in particular class or another.
 We’ve done a lot of things, as Joe mentioned, obviously things like travel.
 Some of that’s taking care of itself, but we’ve really been careful with discretionary expenses, consulting, those type things.
 That’s on the SG&A line.
-The other thing that Joe mentioned was a good portion of our workforce is on the temporary side.
-And while those are jobs as well, we always scale that up and down in seasonality.
-And so those are people that aren’t on a benefit plan and those type of things, so we’re able to really maintain that full-time workforce and know that that temporary labor forces their force [ph] as things pick up and then can scale down as we normally do.
-So that’s kind of the flexibility that we’ve always had.
-Joe mentioned overtime.
-That’s another place we’re being very careful.
-So a lot of these things we are going to able to restore as things pick back up and as we think that makes sense, but for now we’ve pulled some of the levers.
+The other thing that Joe mentioned was a good portion of our workforce is on the temporary side, and while those are jobs as well, we always scale that up and down with seasonality.
+And so, those are people that aren’t on a benefit plan and those type of things, so we’re able to really maintain that full-time workforce and know that that temporary labor forces their force as things pick up, and then we can scale down as we normally do, so that’s kind of the flexibility that we’ve always had.
+Joe mentioned overtime that’s another place we’re being very careful.
+So, a lot of these things we are going to able to restore as things pick back up and as we think that makes sense, but for now we’ve pulled some of the levers.
 There’s more levers we can pull, but we’re watching very closely again as we see demand changing week to week and as we get into the months of the quarter and the quarters of the year that we’re able to scale up and down with demand.

 Jon Tanwanteng